avaneyev/ServiceEssentials/README.md

 #### Hierarchical containers:
 It is often necessary to create scoped dependencies - limited in either visibility or lifetime.
 A couple of examples:

-* a workflow of 5 views shown one after another needs depends on services that are only used in that workflow - dependencies limited to the lifetime of the workflow;
+* a workflow of 5 views shown one after another where view controllers depend on services that are only used in that workflow - dependencies limited to the lifetime of the workflow;
 * partner integration component needs to send network requests differently (with different authorization mechanism and parameters), no other part of the application should be making requests that way - dependencies limited in visibility.

 Hierarchical containers provide this ability.
 A dependency container that has a parent attempts to resolve a dependency within itself, if that fails - tries to do it in its parent, and so on until a dependency is resolved or root is reached.
 A child container is, in effect, a scope that can be limited in time or visibility, and can cover some dependencies from higher levels of the hierarchy.
 Root container typically serves as global.